aptos-foundation/AIPs/aips/aip-41.md

  > Think through the evolution of this proposal well into the future.
 How do you see this playing out?
 What would this proposal result in in one year?
 In five years?

+1. This proposal could give rise to chance-based games (e.g., lotteries, turn-based strategy games, etc.)
+2. This proposal could provide a trustworthy randomness beacon for external entities

 ## Timeline

 ### Suggested implementation timeline

  > Describe how long you expect the implementation effort to take, perhaps splitting it up into stages or milestones.

+This AIP is strictly about the proposed API, and not its implementation.

 ### Suggested developer platform support timeline

- > Describe the plan to have SDK, API, CLI, Indexer support for this feature is applicable.
+> Describe the plan to have SDK, API, CLI, Indexer support for this feature, if applicable.

+I am not sure if it is applicable.

+It may be worth investigating if randomness calls (and their outputs) need to be indexed (e.g., should events be emitted?).

 ### Suggested deployment timeline